whollysmoke9232-hue/grace-in-the-margins/src/devotionals/roadblocks.md

 This powerful story echoes Jesus' words in the Parable of the Sower:

-> “Still others, like seed sown among thorns, hear the word; but the worries of this life, the deceitfulness of wealth and the desires for other things come in and choke the word, making it unfruitful.”
+*“Still others, like seed sown among thorns, hear the word;*but the worries of this life, the deceitfulness of wealth\* _and the desires for other things come in and choke the_
-> — Mark 4:18–19
+_word,making it unfruitful.”_
+_— Mark 4:18–19_

 Keep in mind: the “other things” aren’t bad in and of themselves.
 They are just **not Him**.